mit-plv/fiat-crypto/README.md

      indexed over type codes, in a way that preserves information about the type of `e`, and generally works even when the goal is dependently typed over `e` and/or its type
-  + `ident.invert`, which does case-anaylsis on idents whose type has structure (i.e., is not a var)
+  + `ident.invert`, which does case-analysis on idents whose type has structure (i.e., is not a var)
   + `ident.invert_match`, which does case-analysis on idents appearing as the discriminee of a `match` in the goal or in any hypothesis
-  + `expr.invert`, which does case-anaylsis on exprs whose type has structure (i.e., is not a var)
+  + `expr.invert`, which does case-analysis on exprs whose type has structure (i.e., is not a var)
   + `expr.invert_match`, which does case-analysis on exprs appearing as the discriminee of a `match` in the goal or in any hypothesis